-PROFESSIONAL

-PORTFOLIO
+PROFESSIONAL PORTFOLIO

-Run Breast Cancer Out of Town in NYC (1 of 15)
+Run Breast Cancer Out of Town in NYC (1 of 20)

 With \$2.2 billion invested to date, Susan G. Komen is the world's largest source of non-profit funds dedicated to curing breast cancer.
 They used my submission for their competition in 2011 for the 2013 for the Komen Greater NYC Race for the Cure, taking place on Sunday, September 8, 2013.
-The design was widely adapted onto posters, race applications forms, the organization's website, advertisements in New York Post, milk cartons, and in their electronic communications.
+The Pink font and the green apple theme was widely adapted onto posters, race applications forms, the organization's website, advertisements in New York Post, milk cartons, and in their electronic communications.
 Shown above is a certificate of appreciation from the organizer for creating a successful campaign for them.